Berea-College-CSC-226/p01-main/Project Requirements.md

 # Project Requirements
 **_Do not modify this file; it is for your reference only._**
+- Do the final project individually –– without a partner.
-You should make your edits to README.md while working on your project.
+- You should make your edits to README.md while working on your project.

 ---